chibiboba/JS-120/JS 129/JS 129 study guide.md

 - **Instance**: individual objects of a specific data type (OOP term)

   - For example, in the `Dog` example from the [Constructors with Prototypes assignment](https://launchschool.com/lessons/e3c64e3f/assignments/bdc27fe0), `maxi` and `dexter` are instances of the `Dog` type.
-  - An instance is just another term for the objects created using any means of defining multiple objects of the same kind (e.g., dogs).
+  - Definition: An instance is just another term for the objects created using any means of defining multiple objects of the same kind (e.g., dogs).
   - The term *object* is more general, while *instance* is more specific.

 - Objects created by facotry functions are also considered **instances**, even if there is no way to test that in code.